dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 $ ls *foo
 ```

-Strictly speaking, for the above examples if there was to be a file just called "foo" the above two commands would find this file it would match both criterias.
+Strictly speaking, for the above examples if there was to be a file just called "foo" the above two commands would find this file it would match both criteria.
 The idea in any case is that you will be likely be using * to search for files with partial matches like above.

 You can also list files that contain the string foo using * on both ends: